derek-m-martin/FinanceTracker-CPSC210-Project-/README.md

 **7.** As a user, I want to be prompted to load my saved transactions and accompanying information when the FinanceTracker is started (if I choose to do so.)

+**8.** As a user, I want to be able to reset my saved data if I choose to do so.